-When going for job interviews you will typically need to show evidence of the following:
+You'll need to show evidence of the following:

-- diplomacy and the ability to be persuasive and tactful while remaining independent;
+- diplomacy and the ability to be persuasive and tactful while remaining independent

-- good judgement to help you decide when to insist on corrections, when to persuade or negotiate, and when to compromise;
+- good judgement to help you decide when to insist on corrections, when to persuade or negotiate, and when to compromise

-- the ability to be firm, for example, when explaining why work is not up to standard and must be done again;
+- the ability to be firm, for example, when explaining why work is not up to standard and must be done again

-- knowledge of the technical and legal aspects of building;
+- knowledge of the technical and legal aspects of building

-- IT skills.
+- IT skills